 Need a new roof?
 Give us a call.

 Have a question about any of these roofing terms?
-Contact Long Roofing online or call us at (800) 417-5664 to get a price, schedule a free, in-home consultation or find answers to any home roofing questions.
+Contact Long Roofing online to get a price, schedule a free, in-home estimate or find answers to any home roofing questions.

 Interested in Long Home Products?